meshula/meshula.github.com/posts/csp.md

 A machine that accepts two coins, dispenses two chocolates, and stops can be described as:

     (coin -> (choc -> (coin -> (choc -> STOP))))

+First, the machine waits for a coin insert event.
+Then it waits for a chocolate extracted event, then a coin inserted event, a chocolate extracted event, and finally it executes the STOP process.

 If this sequence was to repeat indefinitely, recursion could be used.
 A clock might be described by ticks: